 - Large grocery stores and supercenters

 One of the unique and appealing features of Health Coaching as a career is its flexibility—it can change to fit the needs of each individual coach.
-Health coaches may coach full-time or part-time, in combination with another career (like personal training, nursing, dietician, etc.) or on its own, in person or remotely, and in partnership with a healthcare practitioner or independently.
+Health coaches may coach full-time or part-time, in combination with another career (like personal training, nursing, dietician, etc.) or on their own, in person or remotely, and in partnership with a healthcare practitioner or independently.

 How FMCA Students and Graduates Are Transforming Healthcare